peaceknight05/linear/README.md

 **NOTE**: this only works if you entered the polygon vertices in anti-clockwise order.
 ## Errors
 ### InvalidPolygonError
-You entered less than two vertices when initialising a Polygon object.
+You entered less than three vertices when initialising a Polygon object.